gerom76/OpenFocus/docs/USER_MANUAL_EN.md

 2. Configure fusion settings in the right panel
 3. Optionally enable registration for alignment
 4. Adjust kernel size if needed
-5. Click "Start Render" to begin processing
+5. Click "Start Render" to begin processing (or "Stop" to interrupt a running render)
 6. Export your results

 ---